peterdri/ece-communications-labs/_ece350/lab1/AM-receivers.md

   - **Title:** AM demodulator
   - **Author:** V00xxxxxx, V00yyyyyy (where all of your student numbers are included)

 - To recover the message from an AM modulated signal, we must first eliminate the effect of the carrier frequency by multiplying the received signal with the carrier waveform and low pass filtering it.
-This provides the baseband signal **1 + k_a * m(t)**.
-A DC blocker is then used to obtain **k_a * m(t)**.
+This provides the baseband signal $$1 + k_a * m(t)$$.
+A DC blocker is then used to obtain $$k_a * m(t)$$.

 - Build the following flowgraph in your `AM_demodulator.grc` file.